folio-org/folio-org.github.io/doc/create-new-repo.md

 These are notes to assist developers with creating a new FOLIO module as a repository.
 Initial setup files and configuration.

+Take care to choose wisely for the repository name.
+It is disruptive to change that.

-The first few items can only be done by the initial creator of the repository or its owners, and should happen early.
+The following first few items can only be done by the initial creator of the repository or its owners, and should happen early.
 Use its "Settings" area.

 Ensure that access is configured for the relevant FOLIO GitHub [Teams](https://github.com/orgs/folio-org/teams) (e.g. foliodev-core, stripes).